Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Realization of Deep Learning Models

 \subsubsection{Embedding Layer}

-Due to the similar format of the input, the embedding layer of 5GC-former is the same as that of 5GC-Seq2Seq in terms of the signaling embedding and time embedding.
-However, the attention-based model discards the RNNs and analyzes all the input data in parallel, thereby losing the ability that LSTMs naturally possess to mine the temporal dependencies.
-In order for the model to make use of the order of the sequence, the position of the input vector in the sequence also needs to be embedded.
+Due to the analogous input structure, the embedding layer of 5GC-former bears resemblance to that of 5GC-Seq2Seq in both the signaling embedding and time embedding.
+Nonetheless, the attention-based model forgoes the utilization of RNNs and instead processes all input data in parallel, thereby sacrificing the inherent ability of LSTMs to capture temporal dependencies.
+To enable the model to exploit the sequential order of the input sequence, the position of the input vector in the sequence also needs to be embedded.